Study Shows Capacity for 150,000 Residential Properties in Rio's Centro | The Rio Times | Brazil News

 Yet now it is Centro that has the Olympic Boulevard, Museu do Amanhã and Museu do Arte which provide the area’s social function in the form of recreational and public spaces.
 The VLT is yet another level of transport infrastructure serving the area, in addition to existing metro and bus lines.

-Despite these developments, UFRJ’s study found that AP1, which includes Centro, São Cristovão and event Santa Teresa had the lowest average number of residential licenses granted between 2011 and 2015.
+Despite these developments, UFRJ’s study found that AP1, which includes Centro, São Cristovão and even Santa Teresa had the lowest average number of residential licenses granted between 2011 and 2015.

 For Harry Taylor, a British expatriate living in Rio and an owner of Moby Self Storage located near the Port Zone, shared, “What was once a very run-down area is now thriving and you could be excused for thinking you’re in Barcelona or Miami when visiting.”